callajona/connectFourRobot/README.md

 - Robot used to enact the move

 # How the Algorithm Works
-Chosing the Best path in a descision tree
+Choosing the Best path in a decision tree

+# Next steps
+- Camera capture in code
+- Solving algorithm implementation
+- Top-level code design

 # Useful links